Cameron-Ord/Music-Visualizer/readme.md

 I'm still thinking of a name for this program, haven't really thought of anything yet so I'm just going with Music Visualizer for now.

 ## Todo
-> - Remove the libsndfile dependency by reading the files manually myself.
 > - Add multithreading or single threading options for visual audio processing
 > - Styling
 > - Maybe consider using OpenGL?